itzikmoalem/EmojDigger-Stage-Editor/README.md

 # EmojDigger | Stage-Editor
-With this project, you can edit stages to "EmojDigger" game project.
+With this program, you can edit stages to "EmojDigger" game project.
 Created with SFML library.

 <a href="https://ibb.co/zx12G8W"><img src="https://i.ibb.co/NCXNZ1g/Untitled-sff1.jpg" alt="Untitled-sff1" border="0"></a>